Messianic Passover Haggadah

 Leader: Blessed Are you Lord God, King of the Universe, Who bring forth bread from the earth.

-ôThe three matzahs on the Seder table traditionally represent: Kohen, Levi and Israel - three types of Jews.
+ôThe three matzahs on the Seder table traditionally represent: Kohen, Levi, and Israel - three types of Jews.
 The three matzahs represent the division of the Jewish nation into Kohen (priests), Levi (priestly assistants) and Israel (the remaining tribes).
 By representing all Jews at the Seder, one is reminded of the importance of Jewish unity.
-Technically, the three matzoth are placed on the Seder table in order to properly fulfill two separate commandments.
-Two whole, unbroken matzoth are necessary in order to make the Festival blessing over bread.
-The command of eating matzah, however, is fulfilled with a piece from a broken matzah, symbolizing "the bread of affliction."
+Technically, the three matzoth are placed on the Seder table to fulfill properly two separate commandments.
+Two whole, unbroken matzoth are necessary to make the Festival blessing over bread.
+The command of eating matzah, however, is fulfilled with a piece from a broken matzah, symbolizing “the bread of affliction.”

 All: Take hold of the plate